Bible Book of Daniel, Part 7 - Chapter 9

-This will have intrigued Daniel and motivated him to seek God at the ending of the 70 years of captivity in Babylon with no signs of the sanctuary temple in Jerusalem being rebuilt or 'cleansed' as prophecised in chapter eight after 2,300 days/years:
+This will have intrigued Daniel and motivated him to seek God at the end of the 70 years of captivity in Babylon with no signs of the sanctuary temple in Jerusalem being rebuilt or 'cleansed' as prophecised in chapter eight after 2,300 days/years:

 "And he said unto me, Unto two thousand and three hundred days; then shall the sanctuary be cleansed." - Daniel 8:14

 "Now therefore, O our God, hear the prayer of thy servant, and his supplications, and cause thy face to shine upon thy sanctuary that is desolate, for the Lord's sake." - Daniel 9:17

 Gabriel appears here to provide an answer to Daniel that relates to this earlier 'vision' in chapter eight (there is no other vision in this chapter nine, just Daniel seeking God):

 "At the beginning of thy supplications the commandment came forth, and I am come to shew thee; for thou art greatly beloved: therefore understand the matter, and consider the vision." - Daniel 9:23

 In particular, Gabriel says Daniel must now 'consider' this earlier vision.

 Daniel also acknowledges that the same Gabriel was present in this earlier chapter eight vision:

 "Yea, whiles I was speaking in prayer, even the man Gabriel, whom I had seen in the vision at the beginning, being caused to fly swiftly, touched me about the time of the evening oblation." - Daniel 9:21